tudor-chirosca/basic-atf/README.md

-# Cross Product API management
+# Cross Product International Suite Service

 This application exposes an API with aggregated data which is consumed from different products.